siph/blog/02/building_a_tiling_window_manager.md

 ```
 ### Dependencies
 To build our window manager, we only need two dependencies.
 A logging library and penrose itself.
+Our needs are simple so we can just log to stdout.
 We will add these to our Cargo.toml.
 ### Cargo.toml
 ```toml
 penrose = "0.2"